bparanj/crystal/electronics/design/electric-vs-field.md

 Electrical energy is the energy carried by electric charges, which can be used to do work, like powering devices.
 An electric field is a region around charged objects where other charges experience a force.
 While electrical energy is a measure of the work that can be done by or on charges, the electric field describes the environment that causes charges to move or experience force.

-A simple real-world example of an electric field in action is the static electricity you experience when you rub a balloon against your hair and then see the balloon stick to a wall or make your hair stand up.
+A real-world example of an electric field in action is the static electricity you experience when you rub a balloon against your hair and then see the balloon stick to a wall or make your hair stand up.

 1. Creating the Electric Field: